ato/metactl/README.md

 Make use of platform tools when they're available.
 Shell out to `less`, don't invent your own log viewer.
 Use the platform's service manager (eg SMF) when it supports the features you need.
-Only extend/replace it if it doesn't or the implementation or it would mean adding a painful external dependency.
+Only extend/replace it if it doesn't or the implementation is very poor or if it would mean adding an invasive external dependency.

 ### Transparency